-It is essential to provide a solid and level
+It is essential to provide a solid and level base for "ANY

-Attempting to assemble a garden building on an unleveled
+Attempting to assemble a garden building on an unleveled or soft

-surface will incur difficulties in squaring the building up when putting
+surface will incur difficulties in squaring the building up when

-the following 4 types of base:
+We recommend the following 4 types of base:

-• A Paving Slab Base - We can supply drawings for slab positions
+Base - We can supply drawings for slab positions free of charge if

-free of charge if you require them.
+you require them.

 • A Concrete Base